The Queen of Spades (1949 film): Reception

 Wes Anderson ranked it as the sixth best British film.
 Martin Scorsese has described Thorold Dickinson as an underrated director, saying of The Queen of Spades that "this stunning film is one of the few true classics of supernatural cinema."
-Dennis Schwartz of Ozus' World Movie Reviews rated the film an A−, calling it "A masterfully filmed surreal atmospheric supernatural tale".
+Dennis Schwartz of Ozus' World Movie Reviews rated the film an A−, calling it "a masterfully filmed surreal atmospheric supernatural tale".

+Accolades

+The film was nominated for a BAFTA Award for Best British Film and was entered into the 1949 Cannes Film Festival.